Pay Transparency and Gender Equality: Institutional setting

 Three other features of this policy are important to understand the UK context.
-First, the policy does not impose sanctions on firms that do not improve their gender pay gap over time.
-However, the Equality and Human Rights Commission, the enforcement body responsible for this regulation, can issue court orders and unlimited fines for firms that do not comply with the regulations that mandate the disclosure of pay gaps.
-As of 2020, all firms targeted by the law were deemed to have complied.\footnote{Note that only 235 firms with less than 250 employees published gender equality indicators in 2018.
-These represent less than 0.1 percent of UK active firms in this size range in 2018, according to figures taken from the Business Structure Database.
-This tiny percentage is consistent with the hypothesis that firms are reluctant to disclose information on employees' pay if they are not forced to do so (\citealt{siniscalco2017state}).} Figure \ref{date_submitted} reports the distribution of submission dates for the two years the mandate has been in place.
-While some firms do not meet the deadline, the majority publish their data in the last month before deadline.
+First, the policy does not impose sanctions on firms that do not improve their gender equality indicators over time.
+However, the Equality and Human Rights Commission, the enforcement body responsible for this regulation, can issue court orders and unlimited fines for firms that do not publish these indicators.
+As of 2020, all firms targeted by the law were deemed to have complied.
+Panel A of Figure \ref{institutional_setting} reports the distribution of submission dates for the first two years that the mandate was in place.
+While some firms do not meet the deadline, the majority publish their data in the last month before it.
+Note also that only 235 firms with fewer than 250 employees published gender equality indicators in 2018.
+These represent less than 0.1 percent of active UK firms with fewer than 250 employees in 2018 (Business Structure Database).
+This tiny percentage is consistent with the hypothesis that firms are reluctant to disclose information on employees' pay if they are not forced to do so (\citealt{siniscalco2017state}).
+It is also important to take into account this figure when thinking about the potential general equilibrium effects of this policy.

-Second, this policy is likely to represent an information shock both inside and outside the firm.
-According to a survey conducted on behalf of GEO, out of 855 private and non-profit firms with at least 150 employees, only one third of firms have ever computed their gender pay gap, and just 3 percent have made these figures publicly available.
-Moreover, up to 13 percent declared that staff are discouraged from talking about it and 3 percent reported that their contracts include a clause on pay secrecy (\citealt{geo2015iff}).
+Second, according to a survey conducted on behalf of GEO prior to the introduction of this policy, out of 855 private and non-profit firms with at least 150 employees, only one third of firms had ever computed their gender pay gap, and just 3 percent had made these figures publicly available.
+Moreover, up to 13 percent declared that staff were discouraged from talking about their pay with colleagues and 3 percent reported that their contracts included a clause on pay secrecy (\citealt{geo2015iff}).
+These figures suggest that the transparency policy is likely to represent an information shock both inside and outside the firm.

-Finally, this policy is salient.
-Not only are the figures publicly available on a government website, but, as noted in the introduction, they also receive extensive media attention each year when they are published.
-Importantly, Figure \ref{google_searches} shows that google searches for the term ``gender pay gap'' also spike around each year's deadline, indicating that this policy has attracted significant public interest.